Is Phunware, Inc. (PHUN) a great play right now?

-On Thursday, shares of Phunware, Inc. (NASDAQ:PHUN) marked $1.21 per share versus a previous $0.90 closing price.
-With having a 33.79% gain, an insight into the fundamental values of Phunware, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-PHUN showed a rise of 1.68% within its YTD performance, with highs and lows between $0.79 – $72.76 during the period of 52 weeks, compared to the simple moving average of -43.64% in the period of the last 200 days.Phunware, Inc. (PHUN) Analysis
+On Monday, shares of Phunware, Inc. (NASDAQ:PHUN) marked $1.13 per share versus a previous $1.23 closing price.
+With having a -8.13% loss, an insight into the fundamental values of Phunware, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+PHUN showed a fall of -5.04% within its YTD performance, with highs and lows between $0.79 – $72.76 during the period of 52 weeks, compared to the simple moving average of -45.75% in the period of the last 200 days.Phunware, Inc. (PHUN) Analysis

 The present dividend yield for PHUN owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording 8.10%, hinting the company’s progress in the upcoming progress.